-“WHY WE TELL THE STORY”
+“WHY WE TELL THE STORY” by Dominique Morisseau

 I remember when I was one of only three Black women students in the Theatre Department at the University of Michigan.
 I remember feeling muted and insignificant in the eyes of some of the faculty or fetishizes and stereotyped in the eyes of others.
-I was either too “Black girl, gum-smacking, lip-popping, syllabic ‘s’ in my diction, attitude and strength-having” to make myself small and bland enough to fit into their ideas of classical theatre, or I was expected to be those things in moments where it was inorganic to my instincts and creative motivation.
+I was either too “Black girl, gum-smacking, lip-popping, syllabic ‘s’ in my diction, attitude, and strength-having” to make myself small and bland enough to fit into their ideas of classical theatre, or I was expected to be those things in moments where it was inorganic to my instincts and creative motivation.
 In other words, I was never allowed to be myself.
 Only fractions of gross enlargements.
 It’s dangerous to my sense of value and worthiness to participate in my own industry.

 When I wrote my first play at Michigan, it was to carve out space for myself and my voice as a Black woman and to tell my department that I refuse to be a compartmentalized human being.
 My total humanity will have value and be heard and experienced in creative abundance.

 That was in 1999.
 It’s almost 20 years later, and black women and girls are still going missing across the globe without government-supported investigation into their disappearances.
 Black women are being harassed and brutalized by police with curious circumstances surrounding their deaths.
-Black women and girls are still under attack of misogyny not only by white supremacist patriarchal social systems but also by men of all races in the form of social and entertainment media and within interpersonal relationships.
+Black women and girls are still under the attack of misogyny not only by white supremacist patriarchal social systems but also by men of all races in the form of social and entertainment media and within interpersonal relationships.

 When a Black woman opens her mouth to speak her truth out loud, she carries a million burdens and loyalties on her back.
 Don’t talk about this or speak out about that because it will make others uncomfortable with their privilege (white privilege, male privilege, economic privilege, etc).
 Never mind her own truth that needs reconciling.
 It is 2018 and Black women are STILL being asked to consider everyone else’s social abuses before their own.

 We write because we speak our truths out loud.
-Black women actors deserve to tell stories where they are exploring their humanity without restriction or burden of pseudo un-balanced loyalties.
+Black women actors deserve to tell stories where they are exploring their humanity without restriction or burden of pseudo-un-balanced loyalties.
 Black women actors deserve work that allows dimensionality.
 Where we can love and protect and also defy and reject.
 Where we can be ugly and beautiful and tragic and heroic and feel the range of the human experience without being policed for our emotionality.
 The writers write so actors can speak and collectively we are all giving voice to our totality.